Stormgade 6: 2+th century

 Brødrene Påhlman's Handels- og Sprogakademi and Brødrene Pålman's Skrive-Institut, two private educational institutions, were based in the building from around 1904 to at least 1015.
 They were both owned by Otto von Paahlman (1853-1915), who also had his home in the building.
 The other tenants (as of 1912) included Christian Gad's dental clinic and the lawyers Otto Bing, Frederik Høst and H. C. Eandrup as well as the insurance companies Bülow & Möller (Geimdal) and Alliance.

 In 1931, Stormgade 6 was acquired by the insurance company Nye Danske and incorporated in its headquarters at No. 2–4.

 Architecture

 Stormgade 6 is constructed in brick with four storeys above a walk-out basement.
 The seven-bays-wide facade is plastered and grey-painted.
 The ground floor is finished with shadow jouints and painted in a slightly darker grey colour than the three upper floors.
-The portal that adorm the main entrrance in the central bay dates from 1755 and was reused from the previous building on the site.
+The portal that adorm the main entrance in the central bay dates from 1755 and was reused from the previous building on the site.
 The main entrance is flanked by basement entrances in the two outer bays.
 The facade is finished by a dentillated cornice.
 The first-floor windows are topped by hood moulds and the third-floor windows are accented with sills.
 The roof features seven dormer windows.
 The building was listed in the Danish registry of protected buildings and places in 1918.